Lyonsmasawa/Disney-plus-X/README.md

 # Disney+ Clone.
- - This is a Disney+ Clone made with React, Redux and Firebase.
+ - This is a Disney+ Clone made with React for the design, Redux for state management and Firebase for both authentication and data storage.
 This project is FrontEnd Heavy.
+Just a single click to login(Google).

 ## Preview
 ### Landing page